 BID OPENING.
 Every bid received prior to the bid submission deadline will be opened during a duly warned Executive Committee or Governing Board meeting, at which time an Executive Committee member shall open each sealed bid and announce Pricing Detail associated with each bid.
 Pricing Detail shall include the name and address of bidder; for lump sum contracts, the lump sum base bid, and the bid for each alternate; for unit price contracts, the unit price for each item and the total, if stated; and the nature and the amount of security furnished with the bid if required.

 CRITERIA FOR BID SELECTION.
-In evaluating bids, the Maple Broadband will consider the following criteria:
+In evaluating bids, the Maple Broadband may consider any or all of the following criteria:

-Price
+Price.

-Bidder’s ability to perform within the specified time limits
+Bidder’s ability to perform within the specified time limits.

 Bidder’s experience and reputation, including past performance for Maple Broadband.